TOD-theses/traces_analyzer/CONTRIBUTING.md

 ## Run the tests to ensure everything is working

 Run `make test` to run the tests.

-## Create a new branch to work on your contribution

-Run `git checkout -b my_contribution`

-## Make your changes

-Edit the files using your preferred editor. (we recommend VIM or VSCode)

 ## Format the code